What I want to see in my student's research paper

 Teaching is both rewarding and challenging, making it one of the most interesting career choices for academics interested in learning.
 Professors can be faced with many obstacles, or puzzles, as the more motivated of the group may put it.
 Just as students are required to devise creative ways of overcoming problems encountered during the school term, so too must professors.
 Every teachers is certain to have their own stories about eye opening experiences they had during their careers.

 Grading papers may be the most troublesome, yet interesting tasks faced by teachers and during these exercises, they encounter many surprising, sometimes funny, ideas and strategies.
 Despite this, most professors work with a very rigid structure when grading and they are sometimes tasked with figuring out what their student is trying to say.
 On the other hand, some teachers simply use a cut and dry method, if students don’t make their statements clearly, they are simply failed.
-The following short list will outline several key points that professors want to see in their student’s research paper:
+The following short list will outline several key points that professors want to see in their students' research paper topics:

 for writing a paper